Polars¶

 |

 Delta write mode.
-One of For merge operations, ignore this parameter and return a
+One of For merge operations, return a |

 'error'